AMD Lowers Prices On Ryzen 7, 5, 3, And Threadripper CPUs

-LAS VEGAS, NV -- AMD announced at CES 2018 that it's has finally lowered the MSRP for its Ryzen processors.
-The across-the-board price reductions apply to the Ryzen 7, 5, 3, and Threadripper models and span up to 30% savings.
+LAS VEGAS, NV -- AMD announced at CES 2018 that it has finally lowered the MSRP for its Ryzen processors.
+The across-the-board price reductions apply to the Ryzen 7, 5, 3, and Threadripper models and span up to 30% in savings.

 AMD's MSRP hasn't reflected actual pricing for quite some time.
 The Ryzen families had long sold under MSRP, even when they were doing battle with Intel's Kaby Lake.
-The low pricing, unlocked multipliers on all models, and value-centric motherboard ecosystem make AMD's Ryzen processors an incredible value that helped the company claw back desperately needed market share.
+AMD's low pricing, unlocked multipliers on all models, and value-centric motherboard ecosystem make Ryzen processors an incredible value that helped the company claw back desperately needed market share.

-Intel finally released Coffee Lake, which brought more cores to its mainstream processor lineup for the first time in a decade.
-AMD had also finally applied enough pressure to force Intel to maintain similar pricing compared to the previous-generation models.
+Intel finally released Coffee Lake, which brought more cores to its mainstream processor lineup for the first time in a decade, but AMD had finally applied enough pressure to force Intel to maintain similar pricing compared to the previous-generation models.
 As a result, the Coffee Lake processors put Intel back on solid footing against its only competitor in the desktop PC market.
 That led to even deeper price cuts on the Ryzen processors over the Black Friday holiday.

 Now, AMD has made the price cuts official for several models.
 The Threadripper 1900X, which is a curious addition to expensive X399 motherboards, now retails for $449, which is an 18% price reduction.